open-webui/docs/docs/tutorial/openedai-speech-integration.md

 **Additional Resources**
 ------------------------

+For more information on configuring Open WebUI to use `openedai-speech`, including setting environment variables, see the [Open WebUI documentation](https://docs.openwebui.com/getting-started/env-configuration/#text-to-speech).

 For more information about `openedai-speech`, please visit the [GitHub repository](https://github.com/matatonic/openedai-speech).

 **How to add more voices to openedai-speech:**